 One notable aspect of the failure to meaningfully scrutinise the relationship of elites to the political economy of post-conflict states is the insistence that these origins in elite negotiations produced a preference among TJ policy-makers to maintain existing normative and political hierarchies at the national level over the interests of the many (Arthur, 2009: 347; Aguirre and Pietropaoli, 2008: 367).
 Critics are correct that the liberal intervention package of democratisation, peacebuilding and TJ invariably leaves elite power intact, but this is more a result of the inherited national political economy than choice.
 While international interventionary actors present conditionality criteria that demand co-operation with defined outcomes, the institutions and norms that emerge are co-opted, compromised, distorted and instrumentalised by local power-brokers to suit their interests.
 Far from establishing the liberal and democratic peace consistently assailed in the discourse of the transformative turn (or even the shell thereof), international intervention typically culminates in conditions of hybridity in which liberal and illiberal, democratic and traditional elements coexist (Mac Ginty and Sanghera, 2012), but with a distinct tendency towards the latter.
 In many cases, liberal interventionary processes become ‘coopted by domestic elites who use the legitimacy and power resources granted by transitional governance, and the subsequent aid economy, to turn the state into an arena of rent-seeking and distribution that is then employed in the struggle for political power’ (Barma, 2012: 274).
 While there is little doubt that many of the most salient inequalities and elite behavioural incentives are produced at the global level, the practices that result from intervention lie at the far end of the spectrum from the liberal governance models propagated by international actors.
-The problem is not that the liberalism of international actors unduly limits the potential for structural transformation (though it does little to help) – the problem instead is that in areas of limited statehood, interventionary prescriptions of any stripe exercise very little influence over a political economy that is defined by (a) historically non-liberal incentives and (b) the pressing contemporary need for stabilisation.
+The problem is not that the liberalism of international actors unduly limits the potential for structural transformation (though it does little to help) – the problem instead is that in areas of limited statehood, interventionary prescriptions over domestic governance of any stripe exercise very little influence over a political economy that is defined by (a) historically non-liberal incentives and (b) the pressing contemporary need for stabilisation.
 The TJ literature around transformation tends to assume the relationship that matters most for structural change is that between interveners and domestic elites.
-As Section 4 goes on to argue, it is instead those intra-elite bargains that exercise the most influence over the distribution of resources or opportunity in a state.
+As the fourth section goes on to argue, it is instead those intra-elite bargains that exercise the most influence over the distribution of resources or opportunity in a state.

 How and Why Elites Resist Transformation